prabu-rethinakumar/ubuntu-Jenkins/README.md

-Installation steps for Jenkins on Ubuntu.
+About this: This gist narrates installation steps for Jenkins on Ubuntu to push changes to Cloud Foundry using Jenkins CI

 Note:
-If you are behind and Firewall/proxy server ensure proxy is setup before installing the components or you may not be successful in pulling objects from registry.
+If you are behind Firewall/proxy server ensure proxy is setup before installing the components or you may not be successful in pulling objects from registry.

 setup environment variables through export